qlyoung/armory-keyboard/README.md

 UPARROW
 STRING ddddd
 DELETE
-SIMUL CTRL S
-STRING memes.txt
-ENTER
 ```
 etc.

-A full example is available in `test.txt`
+A full example is available in `example.txt`

-See the DuckyScript wiki for further info.
+See the [DuckyScript](https://github.com/hak5darren/USB-Rubber-Ducky/wiki/Duckyscript) wiki for documentation on syntax.

 License
 -------